-The Uni •
+The Univ versity

 Almanac Board of Governors Officers of Administration

-Introduc
+Introduct

-Historical Sketch 1
+: Historical Sketch 10

-Residen ce

-Fee for Support of Student Organizations 18 16 16 17

-General University Regulations
+Residence e

-Tutors King's Library Dalhousie Library Conferring of Degrees.
-17 18 18 18 18 19 22
+General 1 Student's Health Service.
+Tutors King's Library Dalhousie Library Conferring of Degrees 12 18 16 17 16 17 18 18 18 18 18 22

-Faculty of Arts and Science
+Faculty 6 of Arts and Science

-Matriculation Certificate of Matriculation.
-Admission to Professional Schools.
+Matriculation Certificate Exempting from Examinations Admission to Professional Schools.
 9 25 26 12 28

 General Faculty Regulations

-Class Work and Attendance.
-Examinations Supplemental and Special 28 29 30 31 32
+Class Work and Attendance Examinations Supplemental and Special 28 29 30 31 32

 Degrees and Courses

-Ordinary Course 36, 3 Order of Classes 4 Affilated Courses 4 Degree with Honours 40, 4 Master of Arts and Master of Science 4 Master of Social Work 4 Degree in Education 4 Diploma in Journalism 4
+Ordinary Course 3

+Order of Classes 4

+Affilated Courses 4

+Degree with Honours40, 4

+Master of Arts and Master of Science

+Master of Social Work

+Diploma in Journalism 4

 School of Divinity

+Academic Staff

+Entrance Requirments and Courses 4

-Academic Staff Entrance Requirements and Courses.
-4: Classes of Instruction 4
+Classes of Instruction 4

 School of Journalism

-Board of Governors
+Board of Governors Enterance Requirments, Courses and Fees 5

-Diction and Voice Production 5
+Diction and Voice Production.
+5

-Maritime School of Social Work 5

-The Atlantic Summer School of Advanced Business Administration
+The Atlantic Summer School of Advanced Business Administration 5

-Scholarships and Prizes 5
+Mariente Ser 5

+Denotation P 5

-Student Organizations
+Student Organizations 7

-Societies Connected with the College
+Societies Connected with the College 7

-Form of Bequest
+Form of Bequest 7

-Classes of Instruction
+Classes of Instruction 7

-University Almanac 1963-64
+University Almanac 1962-63

 Aug.
-20 T.-Last day for receiving applications\ for Fall Supplemental Examinations.
+18 S.-Last day for receiving applications\ for Fall Supplemental Examinations.

-31 S.-Last day for receiving applications for admission to the Faculty of Arts and Science.

 Sept.
+1 S.-Last day for receiving applications for admission to the Faculty of Arts and Science.

-18 W.-Supplemental Arts and Science Examinations†† begin
+19 W.-Supplemental Arts and Science Examinations†† begin.

-23 M.-Registration (and payment of Fees) begins in Faculties of Arts and Science, Divinity and Journalism.
+24 M.-Registration (and payment of Fees) begins in Faculties of Arts and Science, Divinity and Journalism.
 The only regular registration day for New Students from Halifax and Dartmouth.

-24 Tu.-Registration begins for other New Students in Faculty of Arts and Science.
+25 Tu.-Registration begins for other New Students in Faculty of Arts and Science.

-25 W.-Registration begins for other than New Students in Faculty of Arts and Science.
+26 W.-Registration begins for other than New Students in Faculty of Arts and Science.

-28 S.-12 Noon.
+29. S.-12 Noon.
 Regular Registration† Period for students in Arts and Science, Divinity and Journalism ends.
 Halifax students will not be registered on this day.

-29 Su.-University Service with Special Preacher.
+30 S.-University Service with Special Preacher.

-30 M.-Results of Matriculation and Supplemental Examinations declared.
+Oct.
+1 M.-Results of Matriculation and Supplemental Examinations declared.